hectorproko/Quartz/content/Intellipaat/Assignments/DevOps BC/Docker II/Assignment5/Assignment 5 – Docker – II_Docker II_Devops BC = 2330070508.md

 ```

 ![[Pasted image 20231117145641.png]]
-%%seems like we need a program to run inside, why we running ping%%
-%%
-> Yes, in a Docker Swarm cluster, it's common to create containers as services using the `docker service create` command rather than using `docker run`.
-When you create containers as services in a Swarm, they benefit from features like automatic load balancing, high availability, and easy scaling.

-%%

 ### Step 3: Ping Containers from Within Containers

-%%I first locate the Pods that are associated with the services named 'Container-1' and 'Container-2' using the following command:%%

 I find out which node I need to ssh into
 ```bash